-Through research, leadership, knowledge translation, partnerships, training and education, and advocacy HALO works diligently to promote and preserve healthy active lifestyles, while managing and treating childhood inactivity and obesity.
-As an identified area of focus, HALO benefits from the extensive support of the CHEO Research Institute, CHEO Foundation and CHEO itself.
-This Annual Report provides a catalogue of the activities and accomplishments made by HALO in 2015 and is intended to inform partners, stakeholders, funders, potential students and staff, and other interested parties about our group.
+Through research, leadership, knowledge translation, partnerships, training and education, and advocacy HALO works diligently to promote and preserve healthy active lifestyles while managing and treating childhood inactivity and obesity.
+This Annual Report provides a catalogue of the activities and accomplishments made by HALO in 2017 and is intended to inform partners, stakeholders, funders, potential students and staff, and other interested parties about our group.
 It is available in print form upon request and also on our website at www.haloresearch.ca.
 HALO remains indebted to the donors, contributors, researchers, stakeholders, alumni and partners, who fund, facilitate, support and synergize our efforts.
-To all of you, please accept our most sincere thanks.
+To all of you, please accept our most sincere thanks and our pledge to continue to work together for the health of our children.

 Mark Tremblay, Ph.D., D.Litt. (hons), FACSM, CSEP-CEP